-The MT established at the Los Red Bluff Subbasin are not expected to impact the surrounding subbasins.
-The GSPs for three (3) of the surrounding subbasins in the (Antelope, Bowman and Los Molinos) are being developed simultaneously by the same GSA.
-These subbasins were accounted for when establishing MT.
-Furthermore, the GSA also compared MT set for Los Molinos with those set for the Vina and Corning subbasins and were found to be similar to those set by these two subbasins.
-Due to this coordination with other subbasins and the interconnectedness of the GSPs, MT in Los Molinos are not likely to have adverse impacts on adjacent subbasins.
+The MTs established at the Antelope Subbasin are not expected to impact the surrounding three (3) subbasins.
+The GSPs for four (4) of the seven (7) subbasins in the county (Antelope, Bowman, Los Molinos, and Red Bluff) are being developed simultaneously by the same GSA.
+Antelope and its adjacent subbasins are accounted for when establishing MTs.
+Due to this interconnectedness of the GSPs, MTs in Antelope are not likely to have adverse impacts on adjacent subbasins.
 Instead, the co-development of the GSPs will result in cooperative sustainability goals.